-Things were getting dark.
 My mood worsened every day that passed.
 I became more sullen and withdrawn.
 To me, my entire world was destroyed.
 That was until my wife reminded me of the life we still had and the life inside her that was only a few months away from coming into the world.
 She needed me, and our unborn child needed me.

 The hospital physical therapist gave me a workout plan upon being discharged.
 But I found it hard to find the motivation to utilize it.
 My beautiful wife suggested finding a coach or trainer.
-As a former athlete, she figured I’d respond better to outside stimulus.
+As a former athlete, she figured I’d respond better to outside stimuli.
 And she was right.

 After doing a lot of research online, one company, CoPilot, stood out.
 Given the choice of a couple of different personal trainers, I chose another former athlete to help me, Jared.

-"I want to be able to hold my baby.
+He asked me what my goals were.
+I told him, "I want to be able to hold my baby.
 And I want to be strong enough to do so as he gets bigger, heavier."
 It seemed like such a simple goal but I would learn that it would require some hard work and dedication to achieve.

 Immediately Jared got to work trying to find the best workout plan for me and my unique circumstances.
 It took a little trial and error, but we were able to tailor a plan that not only I could physically do, considering my injuries, it was also an engaging routine.

 Phone alerts and notifications, combined with messages from Jared, kept me on track, held me accountable.
 I knew I couldn't skip a workout even if I wanted to.
 My trainer learned that he had to push me and motivate me to do one more rep and test my limits.
 That’s what I needed and how I worked best.